The Europass CV - Your Ticket to Europe

 This structured layout saves you having to look up the CV conventions for different countries and getting your qualifications recognised by different authorities.

 To create a Europass CV, go to the Europass website, and create a Europass profile.
-Once you’ve completed this step, you can create your CV in as many languages as you wish.
+Once you’ve completed this step, you can create your resume in as many languages as you wish.
 However, you’ll still need to translate the body of your CV yourself.

 Europass Language Passport